 Some would argue that the beneficial effect of fasting is entirely due to the caloric reduction.
-If true, then why is there such a striking difference between stunning failure of chronically reducing calories and stunning success of fasting?
+If true, then why is there frequently a difference between the lack of success with chronically reducing calories and the success of fasting?

-Caloric Reduction as Primary (CRaP) has been tried innumerable times over the past few decades, and failed virtually every single time.
+Caloric Reduction has been tried innumerable times over the past few decades, and failed the majority of times.
 Yet fasting is often effective where simple caloric reduction is not.
 Why?

-The short answer is that the beneficial hormonal changes that happen during fasting are entirely prevented by the constant intake of food.
-It is the intermittency of the fasting that makes it so much more effective.
+The short answer is that the beneficial hormonal changes that happen during fasting are prevented by the constant intake of food.
+It is the intermittency of the fasting that makes it more effective.
 This prevents the development of resistance as detailed in a previous post.

-The failed CRaP technique advises people practice portion control, or reduce daily caloric intake – for example simply reduce 500 calories a day and expect to lose 1 pound of fat per week.
-Success is as rare as humility in a grizzly bear, but that doesn’t stop well meaning, but idiotic health professionals from recommending it.
-After all, who hasn’t tried to portion control strategy of weight loss.
+The failed caloric reduction technique advises people practice portion control, or reduce daily caloric intake – for example simply reduce 500 calories a day and expect to lose 1 pound of fat per week.
+Success is as rare as humility in a grizzly bear, but that doesn’t stop well meaning health professionals from recommending it.
+After all, who hasn’t tried to portion control strategy of weight loss?
 Who has been able to maintain long term weight loss?
-Nobody.
-Does it work?
-No.
+Practically nobody.

-Failure never deters the fervent calorie believers.
-Medical professionals have advised people for at least 40 years to count and restrict their calories.
+edical professionals have advised people for at least 40 years to count and restrict their calories.
 Calories In, Calories Out.
 Technically true, it turns out that the Calories Out, the part we do NOT consciously control is vastly more important than Calories In.
-Nevertheless, prominent doctors such as Dr. Katz, continue to advise cutting their calories and pretend that they will lose weight.
-When it doesn’t work, they blame you, the patient for its failures.
-Doctors love the fun game of ‘Blame the Victim’.
-It absolves them of their failure to understand the aetiology of obesity.
+Nevertheless, many doctors continue to advise cutting their calories and pretend that they will lose weight.
+When it doesn’t work, it may feel like they blame you, the patient for its failures.

 Caloric reduction doesn’t work

-So, what happens with this CRaP strategy?
+So, what happens with focusing on calorie reduction?
 A detailed review can be found in the Calories series.
 Essentially, the body maintains its body set weight (BSW).
-As you start CRaP, weight goes down, and the body compensates for this weight loss by trying to regain the lost weight.
+As you start reducing calories, weight goes down, and the body compensates for this weight loss by trying to regain the lost weight.
 Hormonal mediators of hunger (ghrelin) increase.
 This means that measures of hunger and desire to eat increase.
 This happens almost immediately and persists almost indefinitely.
 This is no psychobabble that people lose their willpower over time and compliance wanes.
 People are really, physiologically hungrier because the hunger hormones are stimulated.

-The worst part is that this strategy is guaranteed to fail.
-It has been proven by science long ago.
-The huge 50,000 woman randomized trial (Women’s Health Initiative) of the low fat low calorie diet proved to be an utter failure for weight loss.
+The worst part is that this strategy is likely to fail.
+The huge 50,000 woman randomized trial (Women’s Health Initiative) of the low fat low calorie diet proved to be a failure for weight loss.
 The problem with this strategy is that it does not address the long term problem of insulin resistance and high insulin levels.
-Since the insulin sets the ‘BSW thermostat’ – the body keeps trying to regain the lost weight.
+Since the insulin helps set the ‘BSW thermostat’ – the body keeps trying to regain the lost weight.

 Here’s the bottom line.
 As you reduce calories, appetite goes up, and metabolism goes down.
 Yowzers.
 You reduce Calories In, but Calories Out goes down, too.
-This is failure guaranteed 100%.
-It’s stupid.
+This is likely to fail.

 As we detailed in the 27 part fasting series, the hormonal changes that happen in IF are completely different.
-In contrast to CRaP, during fasting, appetite goes down and TEE goes up.
+During fasting, appetite goes down and TEE goes up.
 The body is trying to lose weight and helping you along.
 The main point is that it addresses the long term problem of insulin resistance.
 During caloric reduction alone, you do not get any of the beneficial hormonal adaptations of fasting.

 Over six months, what were the results?
-In terms of weight loss and fat loss, there were no significant difference although the fasting tended to do better (5.7 vs 5.0 kg weight loss, 4.5 kg vs 3.2 kg fat loss).
+In terms of weight loss and fat loss, there were no significant differences (5.7 vs 5.0 kg weight loss, 4.5 kg vs 3.2 kg fat loss).

 What happens to insulin resistance?

 But the real important part of the study was the effect on insulin and insulin resistance.
-After all, hyper-insulinemia and insulin resistance are the key factors driving obesity and weight gain.
+After all, hyper-insulinemia and insulin resistance are two key factors driving obesity and weight gain.

-Fasting for thousands of years has effectively controlled obesity.
-Portion control (CRaP) has only been used extensively for the last 50 years with stunning failure.
-Yet, pundits such as Dr. Katz and others continually scream at us through books, TV, and online to reduce calories.
+Intermittent fasting has effectively controlled obesity for thousands of years.
+Portion control has only been used extensively for the last 50 years with stunning failure.
+Yet many continually scream at us through books, TV, and online to reduce calories.
 Don’t they think we’ve tried that?
-Do they think we’re idiots?

 But the one strategy that does help, fasting, is continually belittled as a dangerous practice akin to blood letting and voodoo.
 The problem with most diets is that they ignore the biological principle of homeostasis – that is the ability of the body to adapt to changing environments.
 If you try to keep a constant diet, the body will adapt to it.
 This means that successfully dieting requires an intermittent strategy, not a constant one.
 This is a crucial difference.

 The difference is between restricting some foods all the time (CER) and restricting all foods some of the time (IER).
-This is the difference between failure and success.
+This may be the difference between failure and success.